Go Back

 Tindora Stir Fry, also known as Ivy Gourd Fry, is a flavourful and spicy curry that is a staple in South Indian cuisine.
 This dish showcases the unique taste and texture of dondakaya (ivy gourd) combined with a rich and aromatic masala powder.

-Perfect for a weekday meal or a special occasion, Dondakaya Masala pairs wonderfully with steamed rice or Indian flatbreads like chapati or roti.
-This recipe is not only delicious but also easy to prepare, making it a great addition to your culinary repertoire.
+Perfect for a weekday meal or a special occasion, Tindora Masala Curry pairs wonderfully with steamed rice or Indian flatbreads like chapati or roti.
+This dondakaya stir fry recipe is not only delicious but also easy to prepare, making it a great addition to your culinary repertoire.

 Prep Time10 minutes